-- 1. Computer Science
+- 1. Architecture

-- 2. Criminal Justice
+- 2. Biology

-- 3. Economics
+- 3. Criminal Justice

 - 4. English Language and Literature

-- 5. History
+- 5. Mexican American Studies

-- 6. Journalism
+- 6. Political Science

-- 7. Mathematics
+- 7. Psychology

-- 8. Political Science

-- 9. Social Work
+- 8. Social Work

-- 10. Sociology
+- 9. Sociology

-Degrees and Certificates offered at TSC
+Degrees and Certificates Offered at TSC

 Texas Southmost College offers the following degrees: Associate of Arts, Associate of Science, Associate of Arts in Teaching, Associate of Applied Science, and a number of different certificates of completion.
-TSC students have a choice of meeting the degree requirements as outlined in the College Catalog in effect when they first enrolled at TSC or most current catalog.
+TSC students have a choice of meeting the degree requirements as outlined in the College Catalog in effect when they first enrolled at TSC or the most current catalog.
 If a student "stops out" for two consecutive long semesters (Fall and Spring), the student may choose to meet the degree requirements of the current catalog for the semester in which they return to TSC if approved by the appropriate Dean.

-To be awarded an associate's degree or certificate, students must:
+To be awarded an associate degree or certificate, students must: